prestonharberts/bib/Bible/deut32.md

 > Because his sons and daughters enraged him.
 ###### 20
 > He said, “I will reject them.
->  “ I will see what will happen to them;
+> “I will see what will happen to them;
->  “ For they are a perverse generation,
+> “For they are a perverse generation,
->  “ Children who show no loyalty.
+> “Children who show no loyalty.
 ###### 21
->  “ They have made me jealous with false gods,
+> “They have made me jealous with false gods,
->  “ Enraging me with their worthless gods;
+> “Enraging me with their worthless gods;
->  “ So I will make them jealous with a people they do not recognize,
+> “So I will make them jealous with a people they do not recognize,
->  “ With a nation slow to learn I will enrage them.
+> “With a nation slow to learn I will enrage them.
 ###### 22
->  “ For a fire has been kindled by my anger,
+> “For a fire has been kindled by my anger,
->  “ And it burns to lowest Sheol;
+> “And it burns to lowest Sheol;
->  “ It consumes the earth and its produce,
+> “It consumes the earth and its produce,
->  “ And ignites the foundations of the mountains.
+> “And ignites the foundations of the mountains.
 ###### ¶ 23
->  “ I will increase their disasters;
+> “I will increase their disasters;
->  “ I will use up my arrows on them.
+> “I will use up my arrows on them.
 ###### 24
->  “ They will be starved by famine,
+> “They will be starved by famine,
->  “ Eaten by plague, and bitterly stung;
+> “Eaten by plague, and bitterly stung;
->  “ I will send the teeth of wild animals against them,
+> “I will send the teeth of wild animals against them,
->  “ Along with the poison of creatures that crawl in the dust.
+> “Along with the poison of creatures that crawl in the dust.
 ###### 25
->  “ The sword will make people childless outside,
+> “The sword will make people childless outside,
->  “ And terror will do so inside;
+> “And terror will do so inside;
->  “ They will destroy both the young man and the virgin,
+> “They will destroy both the young man and the virgin,
->  “ The infant and the gray-haired man.”
+> “The infant and the gray-haired man.”
 ## The Weakness of Other Gods
 ###### 26
->  “ I said, ‘I want to cut them in pieces.
+> “I said, ‘I want to cut them in pieces.
->  ‘ I want to make people forget they ever existed.
+> ‘I want to make people forget they ever existed.
 ###### 27
->  ‘ But I fear the reaction of their enemies,
+> ‘But I fear the reaction of their enemies,
->  ‘ For their adversaries would misunderstand
+> ‘For their adversaries would misunderstand
->  ‘ And say, “Our power is great,
+> ‘And say, “Our power is great,
->  ‘ And the LORD has not done all this!”’
+> ‘And the LORD has not done all this!”’
 ###### ¶ 28
->  “ They are a nation devoid of wisdom,
+> “They are a nation devoid of wisdom,
->  “ And there is no understanding among them.
+> “And there is no understanding among them.
 ###### 29
->  “ I wish that they were wise and could understand this,
+> “I wish that they were wise and could understand this,
->  “ And that they could comprehend what will happen to them.”
+> “And that they could comprehend what will happen to them.”
 ###### 30
 > How can one man chase a thousand of them,
 > And two pursue ten thousand,